AcademySoftwareFoundation/Imath/INSTALL.md

 infrastructure.
 In particular, there has been an attempt to centralize the settings into a common place to more easily see all of them in a text editor.
 For IlmBase, this is config/IlmBaseSetup.cmake inside the IlmBase tree.
-For Imath, the settings will similarly be found in ``config/ImathSetup.cmake``.
 As per usual, these settings can also be seen and/or edited using any of the various gui editors for working with cmake such as ``ccmake``, ``cmake-gui``, as well as some of the IDEs in common use.